On the Dry Side

 Among other contributors, it includes “Gardening with Nature” articles by our Executive Director, Sigrie Kendrick, and articles by co-founder Gwen Steele.

 We hope to create a valuable archive of articles to add to your xeriscape resources.
-If you have questions sparked by these articles, please reach out to the amazing contributors to the Okanagan Master Gardeners FaceBook page.
-They offer a wealth of gardening information.
+If you have questions sparked by these articles, please consider becoming an OXA member so you can use our Ask An Expert benefit.

 Welcome to the Blog